spatie/laravel-query-builder/docs/features/filtering.md

 Finally, when trying to filter on properties that have not been allowed using `allowedFilters()` an `InvalidFilterQuery` exception will be thrown along with a list of allowed filters.

+You can prevent this exception from being thrown by setting `throwInvalidQueryExceptions` to false using `$queryBuilder->throwInvalidQueryExceptions(false)`.
+This will disable throwing exceptions for any type of invalid query (including invalid filters, sorts, includes, appends and fields).

 ## Exact filters

 When filtering IDs, boolean values or a literal string, you'll want to use exact filters.
 This way `/users?filter[id]=1` won't match all users having the digit `1` in their ID.